Expensify/App/STYLING.md

 ## Inline Styles

-**Inline styles are forbidden.** If we run into a case where we feel it's necessary to conditionally render some styles we should create a helper function and import it into `styles.js` then pass any modifying parameters to that function e.g.
+**Inline styles are forbidden.** If we run into a case where we feel it's necessary to conditionally render some styles we should create a helper function then pass any modifying parameters to that function.
+Small helper functions can be written directly in `styles.js`, but larger, more complex methods should be put in their own modules and imported into `styles.js`.

 ```jsx
 // Bad - Do not use inline styles